Audrey Hepburn ate pasta, Every. Single. Day.

 - After 45 minutes, or when the diced vegetables are tender, turn off the heat.
 Let the sauce rest for 15 minutes.

 - Meanwhile, bring the pot of water to a rolling boil.
 Add salt, if desired.
-Cook your spaghetti pasta until al dente (retaining a little bit of snap to the core).
+Cook your spaghetti pasta until al dente (keeping a little of snap to the core).
 Drain and rinse the pasta with lukewarm water to prevent sticking.